 Alcohol leads to weakened immunity.
 Right now it is good to keep your body hydrated and thus one must avoid drinking alcohol as it can lead to dehydration.
 According to a study published in the journal Alcohol Research, alcohol consumption has also been linked with weakened immunity.
 At a time like this, staying well hydrated is the key to good health and you can drink water, coconut water, soups, and other healthy drinks.

 2. Junk Foods

-According to department of health Australia, Junk food is used to describe food and drinks low in nutrients (e.g. vitamins, minerals and fibre) and high in kilojoules, saturated fat, added sugar and/or added salt.
+According to the department of health Australia, Junk food is used to describe food and drinks low in nutrients (e.g. vitamins, minerals, and fiber) and high in kilojoules, saturated fat, added sugar, and/or added salt.
 They are also known as discretionary choices.
-Eating junk food on a regular basis can lead to an increased risk of obesity and chronic diseases like cardiovascular disease, type 2 diabetes, non-alcoholic fatty liver disease and some cancers.
+Eating junk food regularly can lead to an increased risk of obesity and chronic diseases like cardiovascular disease, type 2 diabetes, non-alcoholic fatty liver disease, and some cancers.